 Last weekend I went to “Raising Our Voices“, a local theater gala by children, youth, and adults with disabilities.
 I got goose bumps and a little teary.
 And I finally figured out why this invariably happens when I watch kids theater.

-By contrast, time for understanding or expressing my feelings simply wasn’t allocated on the educational agenda.
+However, the educational agenda allocated no time for understanding or expressing my feelings.
 The only kinds of grading that occurred as a consequence of my emotions were the dramatic reprisals taken when I infrequently misbehaved.
 All of us in school had feelings, of course, and they greatly affected how and what we did.
-But we were never encouraged to talk about or explore them.
+But no one encouraged us to talk about or explore them.
 It was repeatedly implied that being near the bottom of the class list would be shameful, without ever giving us any insight as to what shame was!

 Over the years I’ve learned to be more in touch with my emotions.
 And so, when I see kids in a play, encouraged to display joy, anger, fear, guilt, shame, grief and all the subtle variants of these basic human emotions, I’m taken back to my youth, and the little child in me both rejoices and aches for what I missed out on: the childhood opportunity to express and share integral aspects of who we are that were part of the human psyche long before the development of analytical thought.